 Please ask either of the Program Directors about funding opportunities during your advising sessions and take note of the bursary and scholarship competition notices that are circulated by the Program Office throughout the year via e-mail.

-MA students in the Joint Graduate Program in Communication and Culture are invited to apply for the Ioan Davies Award.
-This award is given annually to an outstanding MA student in the Graduate Program in Communication and Culture who is in financial need and has demonstrated an interest in the topics reflected in the work of Ioan Davies:
+M.A. and Ph.D. students in the Joint Graduate Program in Communication & Culture at York University are invited to apply for the Ioan Davies Award.
+This award recognizes excellence in student scholarly and/or creative research.
+It is given annually to an outstanding student registered in the Graduate Program in Communication & Culture at York, who demonstrates financial need and a research interest in the topics reflected in the work of Ioan Davies:

 - critical cultural theory;